wso2/kubernetes-microgateway/helm/choreo-connect/README.md

 <EXTERNAL-IP>  am.wso2.com
 ```

-For more information on installing WSO2 API Manager, ref the repository [wso2/kubernetes-apim](https://github.com/wso2/kubernetes-apim)
+For more information on installing WSO2 API Manager, refer the repository [wso2/kubernetes-apim](https://github.com/wso2/kubernetes-apim)

 ##### Setup 2: Deploy Choreo Connect
 The following example shows how to deploy Choreo Connect with "WSO2 API Manager as a Control Plane" deployment mode.